punitarani/punitarani.github.io/_hackathons/Hack at CEWIT.md

 permalink: wastenot
 author: Punit Arani
 date: Mar 5, 2023
+category: Winner
+hackathon: Hack@CEWIT 2023
 abstract: Combat food waste while supporting those in need.
 Sasily donate excess food, reduce waste, and give back to your community.If you're on the go, our service makes it easy to collect and deliver food.
-category: Winner
 ---

 [Devpost](https://devpost.com/software/wastenot-tm16vk) |